 Skipton Town Hall Theatre

-The local town hall puts on a variety of ticketed events such as family film screenings, heart-warming plays, seasonal craft fairs and fun tea dances.
-You can find a full list of upcoming events in our what’s on in Skipton section.
+The local town hall puts on a variety of ticketed events such as family film screenings, heart-warming plays, seasonal craft fairs, gin festivals and fun tea dances.
 The town hall is located right at the top of the high street so you can pop into one of the local bars for a cheeky drink beforehand!

 The Mart Theatre

 You’d be hard pushed to find another venue like The Mart Theatre in Skipton.
 It’s the only theatre in the world that resides in a working cattle auction mart!
 Their annual programme of events is a diverse mix of theatre, comedy, music, family events and student performances.
 They’ve played host to some big names such as Michael McIntyre, Sarah Millican, Toploader and Beverley Craven.
 Check out their website to see what’s on!

 Alexander’s is situated at the top of Skipton High Street and is an excellent venue with stunning interiors and a variety of dining options.
 For a romantic meal for two, dine in their contemporary restaurant and tuck into some truly stunning dishes.
 Their seafood platter is exceptional and perfect for a special occasion.

 On sunny afternoons, their terrace is perfect for sharing pizzas and prosecco with friends and their pretty parlour space is the ideal spot for an indulgent afternoon tea.
 During the winter months.
 Alexander’s offer a truly unique dining experience in the form of a pop-up alpine lodge.
 Heated, cosy and with a tasty menu of warming dishes, it’s a great way to kick off the festive period.